 All students are strongly urged to attend a Faculty-led Study Abroad Financial Workshop prior to submitting the signed application to OiED.
 These workshops are held throughout the semester.
 We will answer your questions about program payment schedule, cancellation policy, financial aid and other funding sources, financial planning, and other related topics.
 ALL IN-PERSON WORKSHOPS WILL BE HELD IN THE PLEMMONS STUDENT UNION.
 Online and evening workshops are available on (TBD).
 For workshop dates and to register for a workshop, please click here.

-* Non-US citizens may need to apply for a visa before entering Peru
+2Some non-US citizens may need to apply for a visa prior to entering the Peru.